Maximize Your Firm's Email Marketing Campaign With These 6 Tips

 Most professional services firms have an email list--and they don’t do much with it.
-A lot of times these firms send out general interest newsletters or keep in sporadic touch with industry touch points and companies on the list.
-There’s a lot more gold to be mined in those email addresses that your firm has been accumulating.
+Often these firms send out general interest newsletters or keep in sporadic touch with industry touch points and companies on the list.
+Much more gold to be mined in those email cases that your firm has been accumulating.
 Email marketing is a powerful tool to gather information and help deepen relationships.

 Here are some handy tips to increase the effectiveness of your email messages and get the most from your list:

 - Take a poll: You need to know, so just ask!
 Mine your email list for client demographics and feedback to help shape new campaigns and services.
-Your prospective clients will appreciate your consideration of their opinion and, often times, you will uncover fresh ideas for new campaigns.
-Also, learn what services your clients most want from your industry, if they know others who might benefit from your services--and more.
+Your prospective clients will appreciate your consideration of their opinion, and frequently, you will uncover fresh ideas for new campaigns.
+Also, learn what services your clients most want from your industry and if they know others who might benefit from your services.

-- Segment your email list for targeting and personalization: Your clients are not the same.
-If you speak directly to your client through your email message—and provide information useful to them specifically, you’ve got a win.
+- Segment your email list for targeting and personalization: Your clients are different.
+If you speak directly to your client through your email message—and provide valuable information to them specifically, you’ve got a win.
 Personalizing emails requires going beyond the first sentence and including the recipient's first name.
 It requires an in-depth understanding of the client persona and developing a message that caters to their immediate concerns.
-Also, your prospective clients are at difference stages in the business development lifecycle.
-At each stage, evaluate your message effectiveness by tracking who usually opens your emails, who spends the most on your services and who used which service most recently.
+Also, your prospective clients are at different stages in the business development lifecycle.
+At each stage, evaluate your message effectiveness by tracking which usually opens your emails, who spends the most on your services, and who used which service most recently.

 - Make yourself helpful: As with any content you create, emails make you look good when you provide value--without asking for anything in return.
 Your email can help build your reputation as a reliable expert resource for prospects and current (or lapsed) clients.
-Your emails should be welcome in the client's inbox and allow you to achieve better results.
+Your emails should be welcome in the client's inbox, allowing you to achieve better results.

-- Evaluate your updates: When you send a spontaneous update, announcement or broadcast with news about your firm, like a promotion or a new service offering, test its impact on your audience so you can fine tune future campaigns.
+- Evaluate your updates: When you send an automatic update, announcement, or broadcast with news about your firm, like a promotion or a new service offering, test its impact on your audience to fine-tune future campaigns.
 Try different subject line wordings and calls to action.
 Track which times of day and days of the week are most successful.

-- Delete: Nix those who never open your email, unless you can/should win them back.
+- Delete: Nix those who only open your email if you can/should win them back.